arisjirat/karbarab/README.md

 # Karbarab

 is a guessing arab card game for 🇮🇩 people. this project is a starting with Flutter.
-IOS not ready for now, I don't when I will paid to apple $99 💰
+IOS not published yet

 ### Feature: 🥳🥳🥳🥳
 - Google Signin